 Master of Public Health Program Requirements

-Students enrolled in in Population and Health Sciences master's programs complete 42 credit hours.
-The program consists of core classes, a course in the concentration of population and health sciences, electives, and an applied practice and integrative experience.
+Students enrolled in the Population and Health Sciences Master of Public Health (MPH) programs complete 42 credit hours.
+The MPH program consists of core classes, a course in the concentration of Population and Health Sciences, electives, and an applied practice and integrative experience.
 Students can complete the program in five semesters.
-Learn more about the core curriculum and elective options.
+Learn more below about the core curriculum and elective options.

 Master of Public Health Degree